About

 Multi-Site Portfolio Permitting

-Program management of CUP, ABC, tobacco, environmental, and building review across a 500+ site fuel and convenience retail portfolio spanning multiple states.
+Program management of CUP, ABC, tobacco, environmental, and building review across a 500+ site fuel and convenience retail portfolio spanning multiple states — more than 5,000 licenses and permits secured and managed, including concurrent acquisition licensing transitions totaling nearly 100 stores across two states.

 Cross-Industry Regulatory Architecture

-Working knowledge of the discretionary entitlement frameworks that govern cannabis (CRC, DCC), alcoholic beverage (CA ABC), and fuel/convenience (state and local agencies).
+Working knowledge of the discretionary entitlement frameworks that govern cannabis (CRC, DCC), alcoholic beverage licensing in twelve states, and fuel/convenience retail (state and local agencies).
 The structural similarity across these regimes is the practice.

 Languages